Learn more about a rapid growing career in respiratory care and our two-year Respiratory Therapist Associate of Science Degree program.

 - Have good communications skills and attention to detail

 - Learn more about the career (American Association for Respiratory Care- AARC -website)

 - Attend a respiratory therapist program information session - check back for Spring dates

 How much does the program cost?

-Download Estimated Expenses (pdf, rev 5/14).
+- Download Estimated Expenses (pdf).

-What degree will I earn?
 Will I be eligible for credentials?

-You can become a Registered Respiratory Therapist (RRT) after completing a national credentialing exam.
+- You can become a Registered Respiratory Therapist (RRT) after completing a national credentialing exam.

-How can I advance my education in this field?
+Can I advance my education in this field?